-Phase 2 begins in April 2021 and is open only to those who submitted a response to the SI during the prior phase and have been invited to submit a full proposal.
+Phase 2 begins in April 2022 and is open only to those who submitted a response to the SI during the prior phase and have been invited to submit a full proposal.

-This 2021 Program is for those Community Mediation Centers wishing to embed the core values identified by community mediators and recorded in the 2019 State of Community Mediation Report: Fairness, Peacemaking and Violence Prevention.
+This 2022 Mini-Grant Program is for those applicants wishing to embed the core values identified by community mediators and recorded in the 2019 State of Community Mediation Report: Fairness, Peacemaking and Violence Prevention.

-2021 Submission of Interest (SI)
+2022 Submission of Interest (SI)

 Community mediation is community mobilization.
-Together, both nationally and locally, we must aggregate the wisdom of our work, amplify the voice of community members so each can be heard, and advance the transformative value of community mediation.
-To live out this mission, the selected Program participants will participate in a learning community as described above.
+Together, both nationally and locally, we must aggregate the wisdom of our work, amplify the voices of community members so each can be heard, and advance the transformative value of community mediation.
+To live out this mission, the selected Mini-Grant participants will participate in a Learning Community as described above.

-Grants will be awarded by August 31st, 2021 for an initial twelve-month funding period and are renewable for an additional year of funding by the agreement of the Program recipient, NAFCM, and the JAMS Foundation.
-Funding is intended primarily for staff time dedicated to program development activities, including participation in the learning community and the development of source materials.
+Grants will be awarded by August 31st, 2022 for an initial twelve-month funding period and are renewable for an additional year of funding by agreement of the Mini-Grant recipient, NAFCM, and the JAMS Foundation.
+Funding is intended primarily for staff time dedicated to program development activities, including participation in the Learning Community and the development of resource materials.